hamedCondor/hamedCondor/README.md

 - 📫 How to reach me **hamed.beyraghdar@gmail.com**

+- ✨ **Passionate learner** with a strong foundation in Python (including Django) and web development fundamentals (HTML, CSS, Bootstrap).
+Currently diving deep into Machine Learning and Deep Learning using PyTorch and TensorFlow, with the goal of becoming an **AI master**.

+- 😇 I thrive on challenges and am motivated by the thrill of accomplishment.

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://linkedin.com/in/hamed-beiraghdar" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="hamed-beiraghdar" height="30" width="40" /></a>